On the complexity of symmetric vs. functional PCSPs: Preliminaries

 Let $\A$ and $\B$ be two structures with $\A\to\B$; we call $(\A,\B)$ a (PCSP) \emph{template}.
 In the \emph{search} version of the \emph{promise constraint satisfaction problem} (PCSP) with the template $(\A,\B)$, denoted by $\PCSP(\A,\B)$, the task is: Given a structure $\X$ with the promise that $\X\to \A$, find a homomorphism from $\X$ to $\B$ (which necessarily exists as homomorphisms compose).
-In the \emph{decision} version of $\PCSP(\A,\B)$, the task is: Given a structure $\X$, output \textsc{Yes} if $\X \to \A$, and output \textsc{No} if $\X\not\to\B$.
+In the \emph{decision} version of $\PCSP(\A,\B)$, the task is: Given a structure $\X$, output \textsc{Yes} if $\X \to \A$, and output \textsc{No} if $\X\not\to\B$. \footnote{If neither condition holds then the algorithm can output anything.
+An equivalent way is to define the problem as follows: Given a relational structure $\X$ such that either $X\to\A$ or $\X\not\to\B$, which is the promise, output \textsc{Yes} if $\X\to\A$ and output \textsc{No} if $\X\not\to\B$.
+The equivalence, up to polynomial-time solvability, of the two definitions relies on the fact that polynomials are time-constructible and so a clock can be run.}

 The decision version trivially reduces to the search version.
 We will use the decision version in this paper.

 We will be interested in the complexity of $\PCSP(\A,\B$), in particular for symmetric $\A$ and functional $\B$.
-(As discussed in Section~\ref{sec:intro}, the symmetricity of $\A$ means that we can without loss of generality assume symmetricity of $\B$.)
+(As discussed in \Cref{sec:intro}, the symmetricity of $\A$ means that we can without loss of generality assume symmetricity of $\B$.)

 \paragraph{Operations and polymorphisms} A function $h:A^n\to B$ is called an \emph{operation} of arity $n$.
 A $(2n+1)$-ary operation $f:A^{2n+1}\to B$ is called \emph{$2$-block-symmetric} if $f(a_1,\ldots,a_{2n+1})=f(a_{\pi(1)},\ldots,\allowbreak a_{\pi(2n+1)})$ for every $a_1,\ldots,a_{2n+1}\in A$ and every permutation $\pi$ on $[2n+1]$ that preserves parity; i.e, $\pi$ maps odd values to odd values and even values to even values.